 There's no way to poke and prod anything you buy online before it's at your door, so if you're shopping in person, here are a couple of things to watch out for.
 Important note about new instruments: One of the ways that guitar manufacturers save cost is by putting minimal labor into the final setup of the instrument.
 Often the parts are quality and the assembly is fine, but the fine-tuning that makes an instrument play well and sound its best is left to the consumer.

-- Are the guitar electronics in good condition?
+- Bonus: are the guitar electronics in good condition?
 If you're looking at an electric guitar, get it plugged into an amp and toggle all the switches and turn all the knobs a few times.
 If you hear any crackling sounds, it means some of the internal electronics may be a little dirty.
 Again, that's a fixable problem, but not something you want to hear a few minutes after your kid plugs it in for the first time.
 Another of the same brand and model will probably be fine, if you're looking at what you think is a good style and price point.

-Different types of guitars
+Buying Different types of guitars

 If you’re still wondering how to buy a guitar, you’ll also need to decide between different types.
 There are a few general categories of guitar that are very popular.
 These styles have very different sound and playability characteristics.
 Deciding the style of which guitar to buy in advance will help narrow down your choices considerably.